MMDarby/bifx_579_S24/README.md

 BIFX 579 Spring 2024 Repository

 This repository contains code written by students in the Spring 2024 capstone course.
-Students attempted to create the following tools:
+Students attempted to create the following tools, which are described in Projects2024.ppt:

 1) A tool to measure gene expression of a region denoted by genomic coordinates (i.e. chr2:123456-123456_+) across a selection of bigWig files downloaded from the Recount3 database (https://rna.recount.bio/)